Main navigation

 Exemptions: Employers are exempt from the procedure only in certain limited cases.
 There is a modified two-step procedure to be used in very exceptional circumstances.

-WARNING: If the employer fails to follow this procedure, an employment tribunal will judge the dismissal “automatically unfair” Failure to follow it leads to upward adjustments of compensation.
+WARNING: If the employer fails to follow this procedure, an employment tribunal will judge the dismissal “automatically unfair” and upward adjust of compensation accordingly.

 What's changed in UK employment law related to firing salespeople?